Prevent Quiet Quitting and Burnout: How to Build a Culture of Communication That Works

 Catalyst turns DiSC from a single event into a continuous development journey.

 Finally, always remember that communication is key!
 It is what DiSC is all about – effective communication and improved understanding!
 Therefore, leading by example is key, whether you are a facilitator or a leader in an organization.
-Being open and transparent with regards to DiSC, acknowledging everyone’s value, and reinforcing the Cornerstone Principles are key to creating a positive DiSC experience, both during your session and keeping DiSC alive long-term.
+Being open and transparent with regard to DiSC, acknowledging everyone’s value, and reinforcing the Cornerstone Principles are key to creating a positive DiSC experience, both during your session and keeping DiSC alive long-term.

 DiSC Psychological Needs